 The Sterlingbuild Guide to Single Storey Extensions

 Single storey extensions are still the go-to choice for most homeowners when expanding their property.
 Here are the important things you need to consider along with our recommendations of the best products to complete your new space.

 Why you should build a single storey extension

 Move or improve?
 A question many homeowners have asked themselves upon realising they have outgrown their living space.
 When all costs related to upscaling and upheaval are considered, it is understandable that many decide to stay put and extend their homes, saving a lot of time and money in the process.

 Single storey extension ideas

-Whether your single storey extension is covered by a flat roof or pitched, in order to create a new space that is light, welcoming and spacious for friends and family, the right choice of rooflights or pitched roof windows can make a world of difference, allowing three times as much daylight into a room than vertical windows.
+Whether your single storey extension is covered by a flat roof or pitched, in order to create a new space that is light, welcoming and spacious for friends and family, the right choice of rooflights or pitched roof windows can make the world of difference, allowing three times as much daylight into a room than vertical windows.

 Popular open-plan living designs that involve extending the dining room out towards the garden are tailor-made for the installation of REAL aluminium doors, available in sliding, French and Bifolding designs.

 Pitched roof or flat roof?

 However, though usually more expensive to construct, pitched roofs allow for a bigger space as the ceiling can be higher underneath and the appearance of the roof is known to blend in more effortlessly with the existing building.

 If you need to work out the pitch of your current roof for the purpose of building an extension, guidance can be found in our Flashings Buying Guide.

 How much does a single storey extension cost?

 The cost of a single storey extension will depend on the scale of your project and where abouts you live in the country.

 A basic extension would typically cost around £1,000 per square metre meaning a 3 x 5 metre single storey extension, for example, would set you back £15,000.

 While the bulk of outgoings will go on building materials and features, approximately 10% or 15% of your budget is likely to spent on professional fees such as an architect and building regulations.